 Montane Prism Jacket £120 – Cotswold Outdoor

-I’ve caught it many times on brambles and thorns and I have no idea how it isn’t marked!
+I’ve caught my Montane Prism jacket many times on brambles and thorns and I have no idea how it isn’t marked.
 The hood has a metal rim, adjustable toggles and fits well.
 The cuffs are elasticated which at first I didn’t like but I’ve grown so used to them, I only noticed when looking at them for this review.
 There’s also an elasticated drawcord on the hem.
 I wear it all the time now.

 +lightweight, windproof, comfy, adjustable hood, light enough for use in cooler summer days